pfunks/TCTest/test_faq.md

 When users upvote or downvote posts, they are not adding or taking money away from the reward pool.
 They are only changing how the pool is allocated.
 The same amount of rewards will be paid out no matter what.

-If there is $70,000 in the rewards pool for the week - then that $70,000 is split across all of the active posts based on how many upvotes/downvotes they receive.
-If there is a post with a pending payout of $5000, then that means there is only $65,000 left to be paid to all the other posts.
+If there are $70,000 in the rewards pool for the week - then that $70,000 is split across all of the active posts based on the votes they receive.
+If there is a very successful post with a pending payout of $5000, then that means there is $65,000 left to be distributed to all the other posts.

-## When do I get paid?   <#####!
-Update as needed pending HF17 / UI !#####> 
+## When do I get paid?  <#####!
+Update as needed pending HF17 / UI !#####>

 Posts and comments remain active for 7 days.
 Once that period is over, then you will see the option to collect the payout, if any, in your wallet.